ooples/pine_script_docs/source/language/Operators.rst

 It is possible to refer to past values of :ref:`time series <PageTimeSeries>` using the `[] <https://www.tradingview.com/pine-script-reference/v5/#op_[]>`__ history-referencing operator.
 Past values are values a variable had on bars preceding the bar where the script is currently executing — the *current bar*.
-See the :ref:`<PageExecutionModel>` page for more information about the way scripts are executed on bars.
+See the :ref:`Execution model <PageExecutionModel>` page for more information about the way scripts are executed on bars.

 The `[] <https://www.tradingview.com/pine-script-reference/v5/#op_[]>`__ operator is used after a variable, expression or function call.
 The value used inside the square brackets of the operator is the offset in the past we want to refer to.